LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 The format of the version must be <code>Major.Minor[.Build[.Revision]]</code>.
 Components in square brackets (<code>[]</code>) are optional and can be omitted.

+<b>NOTE</b>: The `Version` attribute has not impact on whether a CloudFormation stack is updated.
+That determination depends  entirely on the parameters and functions of the λ# module.

 <i>Required:</i> No

 <i>Type:</i> String